LinkerNetworks/iotcli-release/README.md

 Download [iotcli_v1.0.0_Windows-amd64.zip][dl-win]

 ## Move to PATH (optional)
-You can move 'iotcli' under one of system environment PATH folder for your convenience, in that way, you can access iotcli anywhere in the console.
+You can move 'iotcli' under one of system environment $PATH folder, for example `/usr/local/bin` or `/bin` on Unix-like systems.
+In this way, you can access iotcli anywhere in the console.
+Otherwise, you need to use `./iotcli` to execute it.

 # Usage Manual